Bayesian analysis of $\alpha$-Starobinsky model with Planck, ACT and DESI data: Methodology and data

 The Bayesian inference analysis is performed using \texttt{Cobaya}\footnote{\href{https://github.com/CobayaSampler/cobaya}{github.com/CobayaSampler/cobaya}} \cite{2021JCAP...05..057T}.
-We assign flat priors to each cosmological parameter, as detailed in \autoref{table_priors_adapted}; notably, these prior ranges are adopted from validated observational pipelines, ensuring they have been rigorously tested against established values for $A_s$, $n_s$, and $r$.
-During the sampling process, this parameterization functions as a dynamical mapping: for any sampled point $\{A^\alpha_s, n^\alpha_s, r^\alpha\}$, the consistency relations are used to determine the corresponding potential scale $V_0$, the deformation parameter $\alpha$, and the $e$-fold number $N_*$.
-These values are then passed to the modified \texttt{CLASS} code, which performs a full numerical integration of the inflationary equations of motion to compute the primordial power spectra.
-It is important to emphasize that while the parameterized variables $\{A^\alpha_s, n^\alpha_s, r^\alpha\}$ serve as efficient "seeds" for the sampling process, the final reported cosmological observables (e.g., $A_s, n_s, r$) are those computed numerically by \texttt{CLASS}.
+We assign flat priors to each cosmological parameter, as detailed in \autoref{table_priors_adapted}; notably, these prior ranges are adopted from {{}established} observational pipelines {{}(e.g., those from Planck 2018, SPT, and DES)}, ensuring they have been rigorously tested against established values for $A_s$, $n_s$, and $r$.
+During the sampling process, this parameterization functions as a dynamical mapping: for any sampled point $\{A^\alpha_s, n^\alpha_s, r^\alpha\}$, {{}which are assigned priors from \autoref{table_priors_adapted}, the consistency relations (Eqs.~\labelcref{eq:consistency_1,eq:consistency_2,eq:consistency_3})} are used to determine the corresponding potential scale $V_0$, the deformation parameter $\alpha$, and the $e$-fold number $N_*$. {{}These parameters are subsequently read by \texttt{CLASS} as input to compute the primordial power spectra exactly.
+Once \texttt{CLASS} produces the spectra, the likelihood is evaluated by comparing the resulting $C_{\ell}$ with the data.} It is important to emphasize that while the parameterized variables $\{A^\alpha_s, n^\alpha_s, r^\alpha\}$ serve as efficient ``seeds'' for the sampling process, the final reported cosmological observables (e.g., $A_s, n_s, r$) are those {{}derived} numerically by \texttt{CLASS} {{}from the full dynamics}.
 This ensures that the results are not limited by the slow-roll approximation, but are instead derived from the exact dynamics of the potential.
-We further validate and discuss the parametrization against \texttt{CLASS} predictions in \autoref{app:A}.
+We further validate and discuss the parametrization against \texttt{CLASS} predictions in \autoref{app:A}. {{}The difference between the seed slow-roll values and the exact numerical observables can be appreciable, as we illustrate in \autoref{fig:consistency}.}

 Thus, the cosmological parameter space for our analysis is spanned by the vector: